vladpopescu0/Talio/docs/feedback/week06/rubric-technology.md

 - *Good:* The application (client and server) uses dependency injection in multiple places to connect dependent components.
 The server makes use of Spring annotations to access path variables, parameters, and request bodies.

-We use dependency injection for all of our scene controllers.
+We use dependency injection for all of our scene controllers which have the @Inject annotation and we make use of path variables and request bodies annotations in our server controllers.
+Our use of dependency injection could be better, for example we are never using beans.

 ### Spring Boot